evhub/coconut/README.md

 * Changed syntax:
 	* strings: only `b` prefix is allowed, raw strings use `` `string` `` syntax
 	* lambda keyword: removed (use the operator instead)
-	* all statement arguments: can be wrapped in parentheses
-	* backslash continuations: removed
+	* backslash continuations: removed (use expanded parenthetical continuations instead)
-	* trailing whitespace: disallowed
 * New built-ins:
 	* right fold: `fold`
 	* zip with: `zipwith`